opendocsg/slw-judgments-backfill/2008_SGHC_90/report.md

 9       It will suffice for me to elaborate briefly on situations (c) and (d).
 In regards to situation (c), the phrase “wrong in principle” has been described as being particularly suitable to cover cases where

 a trial judge has chosen the wrong type of sentence (John Sprack, _A Practical Approach to Criminal Procedure_ (Oxford University Press, 11th Ed, 2006) at p 496).
-As for situation (d), in _PP v Siew Boon Loong_ [2005] 1 SLR 611, Yong Pung How CJ described a sentence that was manifestly excessive or inadequate to be as follows (at [22]):
+As for situation (d), in _PP v Siew Boon Loong_ <span class="citation">[2005] 1 SLR 611</span>, Yong Pung How CJ described a sentence that was manifestly excessive or inadequate to be as follows (at [22]):

  When a sentence is said to be manifestly inadequate, or conversely, manifestly excessive, it means that the sentence is unjustly lenient or severe , as the case may be, and requires substantial alterations rather than minute corrections to remedy the injustice ... [emphasis added]